DinoChiesa/Gemini-Function-Calling/README.md

   building such things, and supports multiple models cleanly, and a way to register "tools" of various kinds.
 It's really well thought out and easy to use.

-* If I were building a service that I wanted to be accessible from arbitrary agents or chatbots, I'd use MCP, probably via [jlowin's FastMCP framework](https://github.com/jlowin/fastmcp).
+* If I were building a custom service that I wanted to be accessible from arbitrary agents or chatbots, I'd use MCP.
+I'd probably implement it in python via [jlowin's FastMCP framework](https://github.com/jlowin/fastmcp).

 This repo remains valuable, to illustrate and clarify the fundamentals and the underlying interactions, and to understand the details of the interactions.
-It is a good thing to go through and try out, if you are exploring MCP and want to understand _its purpose_, rather than wanting to understand the specifics of the protocol.
+It is a good thing to go through and try out, if you are exploring MCP and want to understand _its purpose_ and mechanics, rather than wanting to understand the specifics of the protocol.

 ## Screencast